quentinsf/ansible-webfaction/README.md

 ## Some Notes

-You can run these on a local machine, or on a webfaction host, or elsewhere, since the scripts use the remote webfaction API - the location is not important.
+You can run these on a local machine, or on a Webfaction host, or elsewhere, since the scripts use the remote webfaction API - the location is not important.
 Running them on multiple hosts simultaneously is almost certainly a Bad Idea, though!
+So if you don't specify 'localhost', you may want to add `serial: 1`.

-If you are *deleting* domains, by using `state=absent`, then if you specify subdomains, those particular subdomains will be deleted.
+If you are *deleting* domains, by using `state=absent`, then note that if you specify subdomains, those particular subdomains will be deleted.
 If you don't, the domain will be deleted.

 These come with no warranties, use them at your own risk, etc, but I hope someone may find them useful!